 Law students who want to check out books from the Law Library (except for items on reserve) do not need to make use of the “emergency one-time access” policy.
 You can obtain books from the collection through the library’s “Grab-n-Go” service or have them mailed if you are more than 30 miles from campus.
 Please see the library’s information on this service in the page in this guide on Special Services.

 How can I make a seat reservation?

-In a major change, entrance to Gelman and VSTC Libraries will require a seat reservation during the fall semester; no one will be admitted to those buildings without a seat reservation.
+In a major change, entrance to Gelman and VSTC Libraries require a seat reservation.
+No one will be admitted to those buildings without a seat reservation.
 Himmelfarb Library requires a reservation for use of study rooms, but does not require a reservation for entry.